intxlog/react-ui-library/README.md

 import { Button } from '@intxlog/iuilib';
 ```

+## Development
+Components can be developed using storybook.
+Using `npm run start` will run storybook in your local development environment and you can view/develop components real time.

+### Linking
+If you would like to view components in another project you can use [npm link](https://docs.npmjs.com/cli/link.html).
+Using `npm run start-linked` will create a symlink in the global folder `{prefix}/lib/node_modules/<package>` that links to the package where the npm link command was executed and create a production build of the library everytime a file is changed.
+This will allow you to develop components in other projects in real-time assuming your project is equipped to handle HMR.

+You will then need to run `npm link @intxlog/iuilib` in the project in which you wish to use the components in.

 ## Theming

 Components can be themed by including the folliwing snippet in your CSS.
 Then it is just a matter of changing the values to the desired values.
 The values displayed are the default values.